serokell/tzbot/CONTRIBUTING.md

   * [Development](docs/development.md)
   * [Edge cases & pitfalls](docs/pitfalls.md)

-## Makefile

-We have a [Makefile](/Makefile) which provides shortcuts for the most common developers' activities.

 ## Legal

 We want to make sure that our projects come with correct licensing information